 The day before his new queen’s birthday, King Alexander III found himself overseeing a meeting in Edinburgh.
 The meeting was important, sure, but as a man senses his twilight drawing near and understands he is not a force eternal, was it important?
 I mean really?
 The hour was late.
 The King was pissed off.

 I can relate to this.
 In my work for Mysterium Tours I recently found myself atop a lighthouse, completing research for a recent article.
-I realised it was the 9th anniversary of the day Flora and I first kissed.
-Unable to get phone signal and unable to charter the fishmaster who had carried me to this far flung place for another week, there was nothing I could do.
+I realized it was the 9th anniversary of the day Flora and I first kissed.
+Unable to get phone signal and unable to charter the fish master who had carried me to this far-flung place for another week, there was nothing I could do.
 I am not ashamed to say I sobbed into the wind.
 I understand and relate to what King Alexander III did next.

 “To hell with it all!” shouted King Alexander III, “I attend this meeting to try and craft a better world, I look at the next horizon for a brighter tomorrow, when, when all is said and done, today shines with the fire of a thousand suns, a supernova!”